How To Choose The Best Solar Panels in NZ

 Warranties on Solar Panels

-Most solar panel manufacturers have 25-30 year performance warranties, suggesting the manufacturer is confident that their solar panels will last 25 years, if not longer.
-Solar panels also have a manufacturer's warranty (or product warranty) which is normally 12 to 25 years.
+Most solar panel manufacturers have 25-40 year performance warranties, suggesting the manufacturer is confident that their solar panels will last 25 years for example, if not longer.
+Solar panels also have a manufacturer's warranty (or product warranty) which is normally 15 to 30 years.

 It is important to know how to claim warranties.
 For instance, a solar installation company that a buyer has purchased solar panels from might not be in operation in 15 years time.
 If this was the case, the next point of contact could be the New Zealand wholesaler of the solar panels, or the manufacturers themselves.
 Know who to talk to in the future with regard to your solar panels, the professionals are always there to help.